cables-gl/cables/src/ops/base/Ops.Gl.Meshes.FullscreenRectangle/Ops.Gl.Meshes.FullscreenRectangle.md

 *Ops.Gl.Meshes.FullscreenRectangle*

-Draw an Rectangle using the full webgl canvas size.
-This is usefull for e.g. Drawing a sceene, that was reendered to a texture and post processed using imagecompose.
+Draws a rectangle using the full WebGL canvas size.
+This is useful for e.g. drawing a scene, that was rendered to a texture and post processed using [ImageCompose](../Ops.Gl.TextureEffects.ImageCompose/Ops.Gl.TextureEffects.ImageCompose.md).

 ## Input